Jakob-Bach/Constrained-Subgroup-Discovery/README.md

 - `README.md`: You are here :upside_down_face:
 - `requirements.txt`: To set up an environment with all necessary dependencies; see below for details.

-Five of the code files are directly related to our experiments (see below for details):
+Six of the code files comprise our experimental pipeline (see below for details):

 - `prepare_datasets.py`: First stage of the experiments (download prediction datasets).
+- `prepare_demo_datasets.py`: Alternative script for the first stage of the experiments, preparing fewer and smaller datasets (used in some preliminary benchmarking experiments).
 - `run_experiments.py`: Second stage of the experiments (run subgroup discovery).
 - `run_evaluation_(arxiv|short).py`: Third stage of the experiments (compute statistics and create plots for the paper).
 - `data_handling.py`: Functions for working with prediction datasets and experimental data.

-`sd.py` files contain classes and functions for optimal subgroup discovery and may also be used as standalone module.
+In contrast, `sd.py` files contain classes and functions for subgroup discovery and may also be used as a standalone module.

-## Demo
+## Functionality and Demo

 Currently, we provide seven subgroup-discovery methods as classes in `sd.py`:

-- exact optimization: `MIPSubgroupDiscoverer`, `SMTSubgroupDiscoverer`
+- solver-based search: `MIPSubgroupDiscoverer`, `SMTSubgroupDiscoverer`
-- heuristics: `BeamSearchSubgroupDiscoverer`, `BestIntervalSubgroupDiscoverer`, `PRIMSubgroupDiscoverer`
+- heuristic search: `BeamSearchSubgroupDiscoverer`, `BestIntervalSubgroupDiscoverer`, `PRIMSubgroupDiscoverer`
-- baselines: `MORSSubgroupDiscoverer`, `RandomSubgroupDiscoverer`
+- baselines (simple heuristics): `MORSSubgroupDiscoverer`, `RandomSubgroupDiscoverer`

-The heuristics are from literature or adaptations from other packages, while we conceived the remaining methods.
+The heuristics are from literature or adaptations from other packages, while we conceived the solver-based methods and baselines.
+All subgroup-discovery methods can discover subgroups (who would have guessed?), while some of them can also find alternative subgroup descriptions.

+Further, we provide four evaluation metrics for binary (`bool` or `int`) subgroup-membership vectors of data objects:

+- `wracc()`: Weighted Relative Accuracy
+- `nwracc()`: Weighted Relative Accuracy normalized to `[-1, 1]`
+- `jaccard()`: Jaccary similarity (1 - Jaccard distance)
+- `hamming()`: Normalized Hamming similarity (1 - Hamming distance normalized to `[0, 1]`; equals prediction accuracy)

+For each of them, there is a general version (accepting `pd.Series`, `np.array`, or even simpler sequences like plain lists) and a faster, `numpy`-specfic version with the same functionality (suffixed `_np`).

+### Discovering (Original) Subgroups

 Using a subgroup-discovery method from `sd.py` is similar to working with prediction models from `scikit-learn`.
 All subgroup-discovery methods are implemented as subclasses of `SubgroupDiscoverer` and provide the following functionality:

 - `fit(X, y)` and `predict(X)`, as in `scikit-learn`, working with `pandas.DataFrame` and `pandas.Series`
 - `evaluate(X_train, y_train, X_test, y_test)`, which combines fitting and prediction on a train-test split of a dataset
-- `get_box_lbs()` and `get_box_ubs()`, which return the lower and upper bounds on features for the subgroup (as `pandas.Series`)
+- `get_box_lbs()` and `get_box_ubs()`, which return the lower and upper bounds on features in the subgroup description (as `pandas.Series`)
-- `is_feature_selected()` and `get_selected_feature_idxs()`, which provide informationon on selected (restricted) features in the subgroup (as lists)
+- `is_feature_selected()` and `get_selected_feature_idxs()`, which provide information on selected (= restricted, used) features in the subgroup description (as lists)

 The actual subgroup discovery occurs during fitting.
-The passed dataset has to be purely numeric (categorical columns should be encoded) with a binary target, with class label `1` being the class of interest and `0` being the other class.
+The passed dataset has to be purely numeric (categorical columns should be encoded accordingly) with a binary target, with the class label `1` being the class of interest and `0` being the other class.
-Any parameters for the search have to be passed beforehand, i.e., when initializing the instance of the subgroup-discovery method.
+Any parameters for the search have to be passed before fitting, i.e., already when initializing the instance of the subgroup-discovery method.
-While some parameters are specific to the subgroup-discovery method, all existing methods have a parameter `k` to limit (upper bound) the number of features selected (restricted) in the subgroup.
+While some parameters are specific to the subgroup-discovery method, all existing methods have a parameter `k` to limit (upper bound) the number of features selected in the subgroup description.
 The prediction routine classifies data objects as belonging to the subgroup (= 1) or not (= 0).
-`sd.py` also contains functions to evaluate predictions (`wracc()`, `jaccard()`, and `hamming()`), but metrics for binary classification from `sklearn.metrics` should work as well.
+`sd.py` also contains functions to evaluate predictions, though metrics for binary classification from `sklearn.metrics` should work as well.

 Here is a small example for initialization, fitting, prediction, and evaluation: